-What is a Close?
+What is Mary King’s Close?

-My Tours of Mary King’s Close
+Tours of Mary King’s Close

-I’m not going to spoil the tour too much, since I still want to you do the tour yourself, but here’s a summary of what you can expect.
+I’m not going to spoil the tour too much since I still want to you do the tour yourself, but here’s a summary of what you can expect.

 Another series of rooms show how some of the basements in Edinburgh were converted into bomb shelters during World War II.
 There’s another video in one of the rooms, but it doesn’t always play due to faulty (or perhaps cursed) wiring.

 Lastly, there are the ghosts.
 While the tour primarily focuses on the history of Edinburgh, they just can’t avoid the topic of the supernatural in the most haunted city in the world.
 Various apparitions have been known to haunt the close over the centuries.
 Whether you believe in ghosts or not, there’s one particular room that has built up a rather famous reputation in recent years for a particular character.